alexandrazrmp/network-file-system-simulation/README.md

 inside a while(1) loop that only breaks when shutdown instruction is given or some unexpected error occures (invalid input is simply ignored)
-It parses the instruction, making sure it is in valid form and writes to its logfile accordingly, before sending it to the manager through the fss_in named pipe.
+It parses the instruction, making sure it is in valid form and writes to its logfile accordingly, before sending it to the manager through the nfs_in named pipe.

 worker:
-An executrable that is being executed through fork() in fss_manager as its child process.
+An executrable that is being executed through fork() in nfs_manager as its child process.
 Its arguements deter the sync operation it must do: if there is a specific filename where the operation must be done then there is two options:
     (1)delete the file through delete_file()